OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 Passwords and PINs are the most common form of authentication due to the simplicity of implementing them.
 The [Authentication Cheat Sheet](Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls) has guidance on how to implement a strong password policy, and the [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md) has guidance on how to securely store passwords.

-Most multifactor authentication systems make use of a password, as well as at least one other factor.
+Most multi-factor authentication systems make use of a password, as well as at least one other factor.

 It should be noted that PINs, "secret words" and other similar type of information are all effectively the same as passwords.
 Using two different types of passwords **does not constitute MFA**.